You are here

 Layout, finish and space

 But as a car to drive, the A110’s interior sets the tone very nicely indeed.
 The optional fixed Sabelt seats not only look superb, but are superbly shaped and yet weigh only 13kg each – half the weight of the Recaro seats fitted in Renault’s hot hatches.
-You sit low, and rear visibility isn’t great, but because the car is small, the driving position good, the controls well weighted and accurate, you have confidence on narrow roads.
+You sit low, and rear visibility through the narrow slot isn’t great, but because the car is small, the driving position good, the controls well weighted and accurate, you have confidence on narrow roads.
 It’s a gap-slipper par excellence.

 The centre console bridge features a pouch for your phone as well as the gearchange buttons and USB socket, there’s storage on the level underneath (it’s not that easy to access down the side of the seat, mind you), plus a brace plate for the passenger.
 There is Renault switchgear, but so different is the layout and design that you’re only peripherally aware of it.